Tax and benefits for carers

 You may also be able to take into account some other expenses, such as expenses you have to pay to enable you to do your job.

-Our understanding is that such an expense must, as for income tax purposes, be incurred in the performance of the duties of the employment and be wholly, exclusively and necessarily incurred.
+Our understanding is that such an expense must, as for income tax purposes, be wholly, exclusively and necessarily incurred in the performance of the duties of the employment.

 Examples of expenses for which deductions may be made are:

-- business mileage or other work-related travel expenses and any associated subsistence costs
+• business mileage or other work-related travel expenses and any associated subsistence costs, and

-You can find out more about the income tax treatment of employment expenses on our website.
+You can find out more about the income tax treatment of employment expenses on our page Employment expenses.

 You should contact the DWP carer’s allowance unit to confirm if your expenses are allowable deductions.